Doctors’ Notes

 Risks

-Children who’ve been incompletely vaccinated (see “Prevention” below) and adults who have not received a booster vaccine are at an increased risk of having more severe symptoms and complications.
+Children who’ve not been completely vaccinated (see “Prevention” below) and adults who have not received a booster vaccine are at an increased risk of more severe symptoms and complications.
 Complications of the disease may include encephalopathy, pneumonia, dehydration, hospitalization, and, in very severe cases, death.

 Diagnosis